A1018 road

 The A1018 is a road in North East England.
 It runs between South Shields, at the mouth of the River Tyne, and the A19 near Seaham, County Durham.
 Most of the route it follows is the old alignment of the A19, before it by-passed Sunderland to meet the Tyne Tunnel.

 Route

 South Tyneside section

 The road begins in the centre of South Shields, at the local town hall, with A183 and A194, as Westoe Road.
-At the junction with the B1298, the road becomes a one-way system, with southbound traffic continuing to use Westoe Road, and to turn right onto the B1301 Dean Road, and northbound traffic using the more direct route of Imeary Street.
-The A1018 then continues on Sunderland Road, before becoming King George Road and a dual carriageway.
+At the junction with the B1298, the road becomes a one-way system, with southbound traffic continuing to use Westoe Road and turning right onto the B1301 Dean Road and northbound traffic using the more direct route of Imeary Street.
+The A1018 continues on Sunderland Road before becoming King George Road and a dual carriageway.
 The road crosses the A1300 and continues to a roundabout with Nevinson Avenue.
-Here the road becomes Shields Road and returns to a single carriageway.
-The A1018 then extends through Cleadon Village, re-becoming Sunderland Road and runs to the Sunderland border, passing AFC Sunderland academy training ground.
+Here, the road becomes Shields Road and returns to a single-carriageway.
+The A1018 then extends through Cleadon Village, re-becoming Sunderland Road, and runs to the Sunderland border, passing the AFC Sunderland academy training ground.